 - SB2855: Would prohibit IL State Board of Education from establishing class sizes for special ed unless full funding were provided to cover costs of class size limitations.
 Would end any existing rules and regulations of class sizes for special ed.

 Hundreds of bills are introduced in Springfield every session.
-Here's the bills we're following the most closely during the current session of the 101st IL General Assembly, including our own initiatives, HB3606 and HB254.
-Bills are marked with their PA number if they've been signed into law.
+Here's the bills we're following the most closely during the spring 2020 session of the 101st IL General Assembly, including our own initiative, SB3717.
+Bills are marked with their Public Act number if they've been signed into law.

 - SB453 Promoting Inclusive Local School Councils [Fact Sheet] Reduces barriers for civically engaged parents and community leaders to serve as Local School Council (LSC) members in CPS.
 Allows CPS to amend the LSC candidate eligibility to that of parent and community members classified as Level II volunteers while ensuring that LSC candidates are screened against the Sex Offender and Violent Offender Against Youth Databases.